Theistic Arguments Series: On the Impossibility of an Actual Infinite

 Craig's first argument against an infinite regress is based on the apparent absurdities that arise in the hypothetical Hilbert's Hotel.

 What exactly is meant by "infinite"?
 In mathematics, there are different kinds or orders of infinity, and they are not the same size.
+For example, the set of all rational numbers is of a different (and larger) order of infinity than the set of all counting numbers.
 But with respect to arguments such as Craig's, we are talking about something called "countably infinite".
 This does not imply that it is possible for people to actually count all the elements of a countably infinite set.
 It does imply that there is a method of pairing all the elements of a countably infinite set in one-to-one correspondence with the set of counting numbers: [ 1, 2, 3, ... ].
 Any such set is said to be the same size as any other countably infinite set.
 Even if you add or subtract elements from it, it is still possible to pair a set like this with the set of counting numbers in perfect one-to-one correspondence, as we see in this example where the first ten elements have been removed.

 [11, 12, 13, ... ]